kareemashraf/boldking_test/README.md

 - PS : Keep in mind that as per the requirement No Frontend implemented
 - app/Http/Controller/Controller.php (the path where it has most of the project) also please check Routes/web.php

+- you can test the methods by accessing 127.0.0.1:8000/{functions_Route_name}

 for any questions please dont hesitate to email me